The Australian Department of Health is a trusted, reliable and valuable source of health information online and on social media.

 Public servants are expected to maintain the same high standards of conduct and behaviour online as would be expected through other channels.
 Specific departmental policy and guidelines have been developed for staff.

-Badges and widgetsThe Department provides material that can be embedded in other websites to provide information and news related to specific health and ageing matters.
+Badges and widgetsThe badges (embeddable images) and widgets (embeddable tools) linked below can be embedded in other websites to provide information and news related to specific health subjects.

 - After hours GP helpline badges

 - Quit Now pregnancy badges